5 Often-forgotten ways to stay safe in the sun.

 Our scars are especially vulnerable to the harmful effects of UV.
 However, in a survey conducted by KELO-COTE ®, almost half of the respondents were unaware of the need to protect their scar from the sun (5).

-Silicone gels are the for scarring, softening and flattening raised scars while reducing redness or discolouration (6).
+Silicone gels are the gold standard for scarring, softening and flattening raised scars while reducing redness or discolouration (6).
 During summer, choose products such as, KELO-COTE ® UV gel, a specially formulated silicone treatment which also contains SPF30 to protect scars from the effects of the sun.
 Remember to apply your normal sunscreen once the silicone treatment has dried and continue to reapply every couple of hours.

 Sun care for your hair